WenchaoZeng/MyWeb/README.md

 So, MyWeb is the tool we need.
 Web developers and designers use it to customize web site style/layout for their needs and also glad enough to share them with others.
 Others, end users, have the choices of styles when browse a site.

-## How it works

-Firstly we need a server for sharing styles.
-Secondly we build a tool (currently it's an extension of chrome browser) for submitting styles and consuming styles.

 ## For end users

 When browse a web site, in the left top corner of the page, users can see a list of styles.
 By clicking a style in the list, the page style/layout will be changed.
 The choices are saved and the chosen style is applied when the same site is visited next time.